alex-subtselnyi/AccessControlDataSecurity/README.md

-# Authentication Lab
+# Access Control Lab
-This is the implementation of the RMI server with password based authentication.
+This is the implementation of the RMI server with password based authentication and access control.
 ## Server
 To run the server, run the class "Server.java" located in DSAuthLab_Server/src/view.\
 The first time the server is run, the administrator is prompted to insert a key, which is the encryption key of the server.\